-In the region of Al Birk, the landscape is also dominated by the Harrat Al Birk, a superposition of Quaternary lava fields and volcanic cones on deformed pre-Permian schists, yet the proximity of these flows to the present-day coast results in distinct landscape characteristics.
+In the region of Al Birk, the landscape is also dominated by a superposition of Quaternary lava fields and volcanic cones on deformed pre-Permian schists, yet the proximity of these flows to the present-day coast results in distinct landscape characteristics.
 Again, present-day deformation and volcanic activity is probably related to the opening of the Red Sea, although further research into this relationship is required.

-The Al Birk coastal area encompasses a wide variety of landscapes, from sandy beaches to coral terraces, volcanic cones or lava fields, mangroves, cultivated river beds or enclosed sedimentary basins as well as potential palaeolake sediments (WP304).
+The Al Birk coastal area encompasses a wide variety of landscapes, from sandy beaches to coral terraces, volcanic cones or lava fields, mangroves, cultivated river beds or enclosed sedimentary basins as well as palaeolake sediments (WP304).
 Within the wider landscape there are various scales of topographic complexity and various lithologies and soils.

 Sea level change over the last 2Mya would have dramatically altered the landscape as experienced by hominin populations, and is something which urgently requires further research as part of DISPERSE.
-Several levels of emerged coral terraces were observed along the coast (e.g., WP 287/288), which correspond to eustatic changes but which have also certainly been affected by tectonic and isostatic deformation..
+Several levels of emerged coral terraces were observed along the coast (e.g., WP 287/288), which correspond to eustatic changes but which have also certainly been affected by tectonic and isostatic deformation, and a potential coral (or wadi calcrete) oucrop was observed at 40m asl (WP275 & 276), and has been sampled for further analysis and dating.

 The landscape of the region extending north east inland from Al Birk to the escarpment is dominated by folded schists cross-cut by one main wadi which flows from the escarpment.
-In Muhayil, an isolated Quaternary volcanic cone lies in the middle of an enclosed sedimentary flat, located on one of the few N-S routes through the deformed schist, which elsewhere forms a barrier to movement.
+In Muyahil, an isolated Quaternary volcanic cone lies in the middle of an enclosed sedimentary flat, located on one of the few N-S routes through the deformed schist, which elsewhere forms a barrier to movement.